jkeirstead/hygem-b/README.md

-# Hybrid Model of the Global Building Energy sector
+# Hybrid Global Energy Model of the Buildings sector (HyGEM-B)

 This is an R script for calculating the energy consumption of the global buildings sector in 2050, as well as the estimated cost of an aggressive carbon mitigation strategy.